 Why we picked the Samsung Galaxy Fit:

-Samsung’s Galaxy Fit nails the basics, making it an outstanding choice for the casual athlete looking for a reliable tracker.
+Samsung’s Galaxy Fit nails the basics absurdly well.
+As such, it’s an outstanding choice for the casual athlete looking for a reliable tracker.
 The first thing you notice is the Fit’s vivid and colorful 0.95-inch AMOLED display.
 Though small, the use of colors in the Gorilla Glass-encased screen makes it easy to distinguish between metrics while you are exercising.
 The Fit has a touchscreen interface that is responsive and easy to navigate.
-We wish you could tap on the screen to wake up the tracker, but that is a minor quibble.
-You can easily raise your wrist or press the side button if you need to illuminate the display.
+We wish you could tap on the screen to wake up the tracker, but that is a relatively minor quibble when weighed against its strengths.
+After all, you can easily raise your wrist or press the side button if you need to illuminate the display.

 Fitness tracking is another highlight of the Galaxy Fit.
 There are over 90 different workouts you can add to the watch, and six that you can track automatically.
-The automatic detection was one of our favorite features.
-It allows you to start exercising without having to fuss with the watch and shows your data like distance, pace, and elapsed time.
+This automatic detection was one of our favorite features.
+It allows you to start exercising without having to fuss with the watch and shows the data you need, like distance, pace, and elapsed time.
 We also appreciate the inactivity reminders that gently reminded us to get out of our chair and spend some time moving.